Since before puberty, I knew there was something that felt off but I lacked the vocabulary to explain what I was experiencing.

 The first time, I was called a girl felt amazing, it felt right.
 It was about 1 am following the election of a new Provincial Premier, I had been up late watching the results come in when I decided to go to the store for cigarettes (I have been smoke-free for over a year now FYI).

-I walked a few blocks to a gas station that was open 24-hours.
-As I wandered around inside I decided to buy a drink too, when I arrived at the counter the clerk turned and looked at me.
+I walked a few blocks to a 24-hour gas station and wandered around for a while, deciding to buy a drink too.
+When I arrived at the counter the clerk turned and looked at me and asked, “is that all ma’am?”

 Being called ma’am felt weird, but that’s an issue I have with formality, still, it felt better than ‘sir’.